Suspect charged in Rifle attempted child abduction

 The Rifle Police Department moved forward with charges regarding the attempted child abduction that occurred in the city in June.

-Ykezio Ohaji-Keyun Sullivan, has been charged with Kidnapping, First Degree Criminal Trespass and Second Degree Burglary on Aug.
+Ykezio Ohaji-Keyun Sullivan was charged with Kidnapping, First Degree Criminal Trespass and Second Degree Burglary on Aug.
 1.

-According to the Rifle Police Department news release, Sullivan was picked up by the Meridian Police Department on Aug.
+According to a Rifle Police Department statement, Sullivan was picked up by the Meridian Police Department on Aug.
 7 in Idaho.
 As of Friday morning, Sullivan, 21, is being housed in the Ada County jail awaiting extradition.

-A Rifle Police Department detective sergeant was with Meridian Police at the time of the arrest to assist with his apprehension, states the press release.
+A Rifle Police Department detective sergeant was with Meridian Police at the time of the arrest to assist with his apprehension, the statement says.

 Sullivan faces a series of charges in Garfield County.

-Along with being the suspect in the June kidnapping case, Sullivan is scheduled for an arraignment hearing at the Garfield County on Sept.
-6 for sexual assault on a child charge.
+Along with being the suspect in the June kidnapping case, Sullivan is scheduled for an arraignment hearing at the Garfield County Courthouse on Sept.
+6 for his sexual assault on a child charge.

 Recommended Stories For You